 That’s what the data shows on the interactive chart below, which displays grades given to 1,229 coffees from around the world that were harvested from 2010 to 2018 and graded by professional tasters certified by the Coffee Quality Institute.
 The CQI is a non-profit organization that works internationally to improve the quality of coffee and the lives of the people who produce it.
-Their certified coffee graders must pass 22 tests to prove they can grade coffee accurately and consistently by its aroma, flavor, acidity, body, balance and more.
+Their certified coffee graders—known as Q Graders—must pass 22 tests to prove they can grade coffee accurately and consistently by its aroma, flavor, acidity, body, balance and more.

 The chart shows where coffees from the top 16 countries fell on the grading scale, with a maximum score of 100.
-Each coffee is represented by a dot, and you can hover over the dot to read more details about the coffee.
-(The graphic may take a moment to load.)
+Each coffee is represented by a dot.
+You can click on the dots for more information about each coffee.

 Coffee-growing countries and how their coffees were rated